How to Remove Grease From Composite Decking

 In addition, bleach is also corrosive to metals.
 When applied regularly on a deck, bleach can damage the fasteners that hold the decking in place.
 When this happens, you run the high risk 0f your decking collapsing.
 This could lead to the entire breakdown of your decking.

 Considering the effect bleach can have on composite decking, the response to the above question is No. It is not recommended to clean composite decking with bleach.
 Chlorine bleach contains sodium hypochlorite, which can ruin your entire decking.

-Apart from damaging your deck, bleach is also a toxic chemical.
+Apart from damaging your decking, bleach is also a toxic chemical.
 If you accidentally come in contact with bleach, it can irritate your skin.
-Exposure to chlorine bleach can also cause serious headaches, respiratory problems, vomiting, and more.
+Exposure to chlorine bleach can also cause headaches, respiratory problems, vomiting, etc.

-Applying bleach to remove any kind of stains on the composite decking can cause irreparable damage to the decking.
-Bleach can cause your composite decking to splinter.
-It can also damage the entire decking.
-The cost to replace an entire deck can be very expensive.
-However, you should avoid using bleach to clean your composite deck.
+Applying bleach to remove any stains on the composite decking can cause irreparable damage to the decking.
+Bleach can cause your composite decking to experience structural damage and lost of colour completely.
+The cost to replace an entire decking can be very expensive, therefore, you should avoid using bleach to clean your composite decking.

 If you want to clean dirt off your composite decking, you can use soapy water.
 For oil or grease stains, use hot water and soap.
-You can also apply baking soda and vinegar to get rid of oil stains.
-For mold stains, pour a mould remover on the mould and use a bristle brush to scrub the affected area.
+You can also apply baking soda and vinegar to remove minor mould and oil stains.

 You should not clean composite decking with bleach.
-Regular use of bleach to clean composite decking can damage the entire deck.
-It can cause your composite deck to chirp, splinter, or crack.
-In addition, bleach can also corrode the deck fasteners, thereby collapsing the deck.
+Regular use of bleach to clean composite decking can damage the entire decking.
+It can cause your composite board to experience structural damage.
+In addition, bleach can also corrode the decking fasteners, thereby collapsing the deck.